Special hotels - Antica Olivaia

 A magical setting in the Italian hills, away from the crowds of Tuscany (Umbria map included)

-High in the hills of central Italy, pretty stone villas dot a landscape of olive trees and grape vines.
-These “Umbria Agriturismo” are centuries old farms which also welcome guests, ideal for tourists who want a more intimate experience of Italy’s delicious food culture.
+High in the hills of central Italy, pretty stone villas dot a landscape of olive trees and grapevines.
+These “Umbria Agriturismo” are centuries-old farms which also welcome guests, ideal for tourists who want a more intimate experience of Italy’s delicious food culture.

-Umbria Agritursmo & Nearby Sites
+Umbria Agritursmo & What to See